01-edu/public/subjects/mini-framework/README.md

 Your framework will be tested by using it, like you previously have used one, in the social network project.
 So the user has to be presented to a folder structure that allows him to run the app from the root of that folder structure.
 The user testing your framework will have to implement some simple code in order to test the features described below.

+> You are not allowed to use any framework/library like `React`, `Angular`, `Vue` and similar to create your own framework.

 #### Documentation

 By documentation we mean, the explaining of how does the framework works and how to work with it, for example: how to create a div, how to add an event to a button, etc. A new user of your framework, after reading the documentation has to be able to use it without too much guessing work.